Published in conjunction with Foreign Policy In Focus

 |11.
 Combat human trafficking||PARTIALLY FULFILLED||The Burmese government has taken steps to address human trafficking, launching a U.S.-Burma Trafficking in Persons dialogue in 2013.
 However, Burma remains a Tier 2 country on the U.S. State Department’s Annual Trafficking in Persons report.
 The 2014 report noted, “the government failed to demonstrate overall increasing efforts to combat trafficking from the previous year” and avoided downgrade to Tier 3 through granting of a waiver.|

 The Way Forward

-The mixed nature of fulfillment of Thein Sein’s 11 Commitments should give pause to President Obama one year from his historic visit.
+The mixed nature of fulfillment of Thein Sein’s 11 Commitments should give pause to President Obama as he returns to Burma in November.
 While dramatic reforms have been begun, other areas, particularly regarding human rights, are clearly backsliding.
-Indeed, as United to End Genocide has warned, the dynamics behind the anti-Muslim violence over the past 18 months may constitute the building blocks of genocide.
+Indeed, as United to End Genocide has warned, the dynamics behind the anti-Muslim violence over the past two years constitute the building blocks of genocide.

-Having already lifted nearly all economic sanctions on Burma as a reward for the start of reforms, the United States has given up much of the leverage it has over the Burmese government.
-One of the last significant leverage points is military-to-military relations.
-The long history and continued reports of military abuses in Burma make this a particularly sensitive area.
-Given the lack of effort in fulfilling its promises and the danger of genocide in the country the U.S. should not relinquish its last bit of leverage by increasing military relations with Burma.
+Finally, given the lack of effort in fulfilling its promises and the danger of genocide in the country the U.S. should not relinquish its last bit of leverage by increasing military relations with Burma.